 Die Hard & Die Hard 2

 I honestly don’t give a candy-coated fudge what anyone else says – Bruce Willis included – the first two entries in the Die Hard series are Christmas movies.
 They may not inspire holiday cheer as much as the other films on this list, but they still deserve a spot here.
 John McClane is only at the Nakatomi building in the first movie because he’s visiting his kids and estranged wife for Christmas, and the whole (terrible) ordeal kinda brings the family closer together.
-In the case of Die Hard 2, poor John is only at the airport because his wife is visiting him for another Christmas!
+In the case of Die Hard 2, poor John is only at the airport because his wife is visiting him for Christmas!
 It’s also worth noting that Die Hard 3, the first one that doesn’t take place around Christmas, is the one where John’s marriage is over.
 Coincidence?
 Probably, but I’m gonna use it to support my argument anyway.

 Now Krampus is DEFINITELY not a good holiday choice for everyone, but it’s a great option for those who enjoy a horror flick anytime of year.
 It’s also one of the very, very few horror comedies that manages to balance the laughs and scares equally.
 Krampus is one of my favorite holiday movies, and one of my favorite underrated horror movies to boot.

-I saved the best for last, my favorite holiday movie of all time.
-My whole family really likes The Ref, as the snarkiness and brilliant banter from its characters speaks to us on certain level.
-I wouldn’t expect anyone who hasn’t seen this foul-mouthed, crude crime comedy to think of it as a holiday film at first, but trust me on this.
-If you’re cool with a bit of crassness, The Ref is immensely entertaining, one of the funniest films of all time, and a great movie to watch over the holidays with your loved ones.
+I saved the best for last, a non-traditional, yet quintessential holiday movie.
+My whole family loves The Ref, as the snarkiness and brilliant banter from its characters speaks to us on certain level.
+I wouldn’t expect anyone who hasn’t seen this foul-mouthed, crude crime comedy to think of it as a holiday film at first, but trust me on this; if you’re cool with a bit of crassness, The Ref is immensely entertaining, one of the funniest films of all time, and a great movie to watch over the holidays with your loved ones.